rsicart/nexmo-cli/README.md

 ## Use

-Create a `console` file in the location of your choise.
+Create a `console` file in the location of your choice.
 I will create it in the app directory
 ```php
 #!/usr/bin/env php
 <?php